Warren8824/RiversideHomeLab/03-group-policy/02-gpo-inventory/pre-logon-ui-settings.md

 ### After applying GPO

 ![With GPO - Hero Image](../images/gpo-prelogon-ui-settings/after-hero-image.png)\
-*Here we can see the hero image has been replaced with a plain system colour*
+*Here we can see the hero image has been replaced with a plain system colour and our pre-logon message and title*

 ![With GPO - Logon Screen](../images/gpo-prelogon-ui-settings/after-logon-screen.png)\
 *And here we can see the removal of last logged-in user and the ability to change network pre-logon*